jiangjiangjiangseana/wsm-vector-space-model/README.md

 - Relevence Feedback - TF-IDF + Cosine Similarity

 The code runs for a long time on my computer.
-It's about 30 minutes :(
+It costs more than 30 minutes :(